crajarshi/SP500-Options-Scanner/ML_TRADING_GUIDE.md

 # Test your setup
 python test_ml_setup.py
 # You should see: "✅ Metal Performance Shaders (MPS) available"
+# This confirms GPU acceleration is working on your Apple Silicon Mac
 ```

 #### For Intel Macs and Other Platforms